LuxuryRecovery

 • Are therapists credentialed in CBT-E or family-based treatment?

-• If the eating disorder co-occurs with substance use, how do you handle both — and is one treated as the priority?
+• If the eating disorder co-occurs with substance use, how do you handle both?
+Is one treated as the priority?

 Browse the catalogue